oksuriini/i3block-disable-DPMS/README.md

 ## Usage

-If block says "DPMS is Enabled", it is enabled, and on click it will be disabled.
+If block says "DPMS is Enabled", it is enabled, and on click it will be disabled. <br>
 If block says "DPMS is Disabled", it is disabled, and on click it will be enabled.